 A Chinese wulong blended with dried apricot pieces, a favorite among lovers of creamy, exotic, thirst-quenching beverages.
-Makes as excellent an iced tea as it does a hot tea.

 Much appreciated from daily consumers for its low caffeine levels and its generous flowery bouquet (lilac, freesia), this particular wulong easily steeps and resteeps as the day goes by.

 Following the aesthetic of a Bai Hao with the cultivar (qingshin), a favourite of the Taiwanese, this "Oriental Beauty" comes to us from plantations located on the flanks of the Jingmai mountain in Yunnan (China).
-Its long leaves with hues of ochre and khaki reveal, upon immersion in water, rich fragrances of bark and cooked pears.
-Its attractive amber liquor boasts sweet and tart flavors evoking citrus zest.
-The finish lightly cradles the palate with its nuances of sweet spices (cinnamon) and heady flowers.

 Due to its typical terroir, the Wuyi Mountains region produces teas known as "rock teas" including the famous Rou Gui.